-Part of 14-18 NOW, the UK’s arts programme for the First World War centenary, Bloodyminded was the UK’s first interactive live streamed feature film, shot in a single take and broadcast to cinemas and online – once and once only in October 2018.
-Guided by the narrator Harold, viewers were asked to consider their own relationship with violence – as individuals and as members of a society that continues to wage wars on our behalf.
+Part of 14-18 NOW, the UK’s arts programme for the First World War centenary, Bloodyminded was the UK's first interactive live streamed feature film, shot in a single take and broadcast online and to cinemas across Europe - once and once only in October 2018.
+Guided by the narrator, Harold, viewers were asked to consider their own relationship with violence - as individuals and as members of a society that continues to wage wars on our behalf.

 Harold is a character developed from a real life conscientious objector called Harold Steele, whose story scriptwriter Matt Adams discovered during his research at The Imperial War Museum.
 The story also draws on interviews with British Army veterans who generously shared their experiences of training, frontline combat, banter, bullying and Post Traumatic Stress Disorder.